zenoss/zendev/README.md

 ##Installation

+These instructions are known to work with ubuntu 16.0.4 xenial.
+Specifially the `newdev-installer` script is known not to work with ubuntu 14.0.4.

 ###Host Preparation

 For a new developer machine the `newdev-installer` script will prepare machine by installing docker etc. and creating a